Monzo Review: Should you make the switch?

 • Instant spending notifications - Instant notifications when spending to see what's leaving your account in real-time

-• Free cash withdrawals abroad - Fee-free cash withdrawals in the European Economic Area (EEA) and up to £200 per month elsewhere on the free plan - a 3% fee thereafter (limits may vary as explained here)
+• Free cash withdrawals abroad - Unlimited fee-free cash withdrawals in the European Economic Area (EEA) if Monzo is your main bank and up to £200 per month elsewhere on the free plan - a 3% fee thereafter (limits may vary)

 • Fee-free spending abroad - Spend abroad for free with no additional charges added or an exchange rate markup fee